bmansuk/SSD/README.md

 # SSD
-This is my DSA Server Side Developement Course Workshops site.
+This is the Server Side Developement (SSD) Course Workshops site.